doiim/p2pix/README.md

 LocalBitcoins used to be, and currently still is in certain places such as in Venezuela, one of the main crypto providers where a substantial amount of volume flows through the parallel economy and revitalizes gross output during downturns.

 If there is a lack of crypto infrastructure in a country or it is constrained by government will, capital flow naturally is driven to informal p2p and OTC methods.
-These transactions are inherently less efficient as there is a lot of friction involved in exchanging cash in person, besides the risk involved in having the custody of physical assets there’s also a logistical overhead in operating the currencies which are been traded.
+These transactions are inherently less efficient as there is a lot of friction involved in exchanging cash in person, besides the risk involved in having the custody of physical assets there’s also a logistical overhead in operating the currencies which have been traded.
 Even if the activity is carried out online you still need a third party to escrow the transaction and be available to be called upon in the case of a dispute.
 So finality is inherently uncertain, especially time-wise.

 ![gerenciar](https://user-images.githubusercontent.com/71399144/215202584-ab21e93d-8412-4d96-aa49-6a639144a3b9.png)